Texas QB Arch Manning Not QB1 For 2027?

 This is a major blow to teams aiming to use a high pick on a quarterback in this year’s draft.
 Before Moore decided to stay in school, he and Indiana’s Heisman Trophy-winning signal-caller, Fernando Mendoza, were considered locks to go near the top of the draft.
 With Moore out of the picture, Mendoza is undoubtedly the No. 1 option heading into the proceedings.
 It seems likely the Raiders will take him first overall.

 The Jets (second), Cardinals (third) and Browns (sixth) are other clubs that could conceivably choose a QB in the top 10, but the likelihood of that has decreased with Moore remaining at Oregon.
 Moore’s NIL valuation checks in at approximately $2.3MM, per On3.
-That undoubtedly made it easier for Moore to delay his NFL career.
-It’s also worth noting that the 20-year-old could benefit from further seasoning at the college level.
+That surely made it easier for Moore to delay his NFL career, though he may be leaving a substantial amount of money on the table for the time being.
+Regardless, the 20-year-old could benefit from further seasoning at the college level.

 Before jumping to the pros in 2027, Moore will aim to build on a breakout campaign in which he completed 71.8% of passes and threw for 3,565 yards, 30 touchdowns and 10 interceptions.
 Moore guided Oregon to a 13-2 record, but Mendoza’s Hoosiers ended the Ducks’ season with a 56-22 blowout in the College Football Playoff semifinal.